-When Christine and I launched Minimalist Parenting, interviewers inevitably asked us:
+When Christine and I launched our book Minimalist Parenting, interviewers inevitably asked us:

 But aren’t you afraid “minimalist parenting” will lead to lazy, unmotivated kids?